razoumov/publish/plotly.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-You can find these notes at https://github.com/razoumov/publish/blob/master/plotly.md.
+You can find these notes at http://bit.ly/plotlymd and the CSV/NetCDF data files at https://transfer.sh/98Bt5/csv.zip (ZIP archive).
+Solutions to exercises are in `solutions.md` on presenter's laptop.

 # Plot.ly for scientific visualization

-* developed by a Montreal-based company Plot.ly
+* developed by a Montreal-based company <a href="https://plot.ly" target="_blank">Plot.ly</a>
 * open-source scientific plotting Python library for Python, R, MATLAB, Perl, Julia
 * front end uses JavaScript/HTML/CSS and D3.js visualization library
 * files are hosted on Amazon S3